 As a foster caregiver, not only will you be providing a pet with the 1-on-1 attention it so desperately needs, you will be giving yourself a chance to see what it would be like to have a pet companion without the permanent commitment.

 The answers to the following frequently asked questions will help you understand what is expected of foster caregivers.
-If you are interested in becoming a foster caregiver, please download our Foster Care Information, Application & Release Form, complete the application and release form, then send by USPS mail, or email to email@example.com, or fax to NEAS at (978) 740-0612.
+If you are interested in becoming a foster caregiver, please complete our online Foster Care Application.

 What is a foster home?

 A foster parent provides a temporary home for pets that need a little "extra care" before going to their new home.
 Sometimes the foster home is the first stable and loving environment the pets have ever experienced.
 Foster parents have the unique opportunity to personally help our rescued animals.

 Why are foster parents needed?